MCC COPE & Climbing

 This Level I Natural Rock course is a single day session designed to introduce the instructor to the basics of facilitating a natural rock climbing program.
 Anchoring basics and site management will be covered during this course.

-There is no training course scheduled at this time.
+The next course is scheduled for Sunday, October 24th.
 If you are interested, please contact Sasha Timkovich or Rob Seate.
-You can view the course flyer from our most recent course for more information.
+You can view the course flyer for more information.

 Foundations Level II Instructor - Artificial Surfaces

 Are you ready for the next step?
 The COPE & Climbing Foundations Level II course is intended for the experienced Level I instructor.
 This course will train you to run the tower and be the lead instructor for an event on either the Belk or MSR climbing tower.
 The Foundations Level II course will be held over 2 days at Belk Scout Camp.

 There is no course scheduled at this time.
 However, for more information please refer to the the course flyer for the most recent course in February, 2021.

 Please note that this course is by invitation only to ensure the qualifications of the trainees.